Badge

 Ransom Payment History: The company has Paid ransoms in the past.

-Last Ransom Demanded: The amount of the last ransom demanded was Bitcoins.
+Last Ransom Demanded: The amount of the last ransom demanded was True.

 Incident Details